Ado-trastuzumab emtansine (Intravenous)

 Tell your doctor right away if you are having shortness of breath, chest tightness, or any type of breathing problem while receiving ado-trastuzumab emtansine.
 These could be symptoms of a serious lung problem.

-Ado-trastuzumab emtansine may cause a serious infusion reaction.
-This can be life-threatening and requires immediate medical attention.
+Ado-trastuzumab emtansine may cause a serious infusion reaction, which can be life-threatening and requires immediate medical attention.
 Tell your doctor or nurse right away if you have a fever, chills, chest pain, fast or uneven heartbeat, lightheadedness, dizziness, fainting, headache, rash, trouble breathing, or weakness while you receive the medicine or after the infusion.

 Ado-trastuzumab emtansine can temporarily lower the number of white blood cells in your blood, increasing the chance of getting an infection.
 It can also lower the number of platelets, which are necessary for proper blood clotting.
 If this occurs, there are certain precautions you can take, especially when your blood count is low, to reduce the risk of infection or bleeding: